SchoolBOX Indigenous Library Project

-Terri Meekis is an Anishnaabe single mom from the Wabuskang 21 First Nations Reserve, in Treaty 3 Territory, Northwestern Ontario.
-She traveled to Nicaragua with SchoolBOX’s Indigenous Youth Empowering Students (IYES) program in 2012.
-During her trip, Terri helped to construct a school and library in an impoverished Nicaraguan community and shared her Indigenous culture with the children.
+Terri Meekis is an Anishnaabe woman, social worker, and single mother from Wabauskang First Nation in Treaty 3 Territory, Northwestern Ontario.
+She traveled to Nicaragua with SchoolBOX’s IYES program in 2012 and again in 2017.
+Terri helped to construct schools in impoverished Nicaraguan communities and shared her Indigenous culture with the children.

-Terri’s heart for empowerment through education is all the more significant given that her own Waubuskang First Nation community is currently without an elementary school or a library.
-Her children have to travel each day outside of their community to attend elementary school.
+Terri’s heart for empowerment through education is all the more significant given that her own Wabauskang First Nation community did not have an elementary school or a library.
+Her children travel each day outside of their community to attend elementary school.
 Unfortunately, their experience is not unique.

-Terri teaching children about the medicine wheel and playing tag, in Nicaragua.
+Terri teaching children about the medicine wheel (left) and with her daughter Keira (right), in Nicaragua.

 For more information on our Indigenous Library Project, email Sarah Kerr at firstname.lastname@example.org.

-- Launch the SchoolBOX Indigenous Library Project in 2017.
+- Launched the SchoolBOX Indigenous Library Project in 2017.

-- Empower leaders of the Wabauskang First Nation with books and resources to start a library on their reserve.
+- Worked with Terri Meekis and leaders of the Wabauskang First Nation to start a library on their reserve.

 Contact Sarah Kerr for more information on how to help: email@example.com